HakimiX/Documentation/README.md

 * Clear and concise steps to reproduce, and attach any necessary information, such as screenshots, logs etc.

-Feel free to provide any feedback in regards to the system.
-We take all feedbacks with open arms.
+### Support

+If there is anything you're unsure about or have any questions, feel free to contact us via email.
+Contact information is listed in the bottom of the document.

 ## System Access & Credentials